EU regulators OK increasing doses from virus vaccine vials

 “We were faced with a situation where we had huge demand, but the production capacity had not kept pace with that as yet.
 Now, we have a positive step forward," von der Leyen said.

-Amid reports that some EU countries tried to secure separate deals with vaccine manufacturers, von der Leyen also made clear that such negotiations would violate the agreement accepted by all the bloc's members.
+After Germany secured extra doses from BioNTech, a German company, outside the EU agreements, von der Leyen made clear that individual negotiations would violate the agreement accepted by all the bloc's members.

 “We have all agreed, legally binding, that there would be no parallel negotiations, no parallel contract," she said.
 “So the framework we are all working in is a framework of 27.
 Together we are negotiating, together we are procuring and together we are bringing forward this vaccination process."